VarshithGovi/CodeClause_1/README.md

 This music player demonstrates practical programming skills by combining GUI design and audio processing.
 It's an excellent example of real-world Python applications., and a fun, engaging way to learn and implement new ideas!

+## 📜 License
+ This project is licensed under the MIT License.
+See the [MIT License](LICENSE) file for details.

 ## ⭐ Don’t forget to star this repo if you found it helpful!